chanceeakin/portfolio-material/README.md

-    A previous iteration of my portfolio, hosted statically and linked to! link the previous portfolio with a subdomain. add githooks for this portfolio to the new server
+    A previous iteration of my portfolio, hosted statically and linked to! link the previous portfolio with a subdomain. add githooks for this portfolio to the new server about page
+        add some toasts or something interactive

 ### Done
     Footer